+STC rating goes from 25 – 65.
 The higher the rating, the less noise penetration.
-STC rating goes from 20 – 65, 25 and lower being low or no soundproofing and 65 and above being soundproof or where no noise can penetrate.
-A standard single-pane window would have an STC rating of 25 where most “soundproof” products have an STC rating in the range of 35-55.
-Industry average for STC rated windows is 38.
+A rating of 25 is no soundproofing, and 65 is complete soundproofing.
+A standard single-pane window would have an STC rating of 25.
+Most “soundproof” products have an STC rating in the range of 35 – 55.
+Industry average for STC-rated windows is 38.

 Video: STC Ratings of Materials

 STC rating is a way to compare products for their ability to stop the transition of sound.
 Using this number you can compare various products using the same rating system.
-This isn’t just within one product type.
 You can compare window to window, but also window to door for their ability to stop outside noise from coming into your space.
+This will help you understand which surfaces are allowing the most sound into your home.

 STC Rating Chart